SummaryRead the full fact sheet

 A GP who has experience treating eating disorders is a good first point of contact.
 Other healthcare professionals can recognise eating disorders, but may not be able to give you a physical check-up.

 To diagnose OSFED, a doctor will need to do a full physical check-up, carry out blood tests and ask questions to find out what type of symptoms you have.
-Your doctor will need to make sure that any changes in body weight are not caused by another undiagnosed physical illness or mental health condition.
+Your doctor will need to make sure that any changes in body weight are not caused by another undiagnosed condition.

 Treatment of OSFED